hdorgeval/playwright-fluent/docs/playwright-fluent.api.md

    * @memberof TypeTextOptions
    */
   delay: number;
+  /**
+   * Clear existing text before typing.
+   * Defaults to true
+   *
+   * @type {boolean}
+   * @memberof TypeTextOptions
+   */
+  clearExistingTextBeforeTyping: boolean;
 }
 ```

 Will type text in the element that has current focus.
 This method will automtically empty any existing content before typing the specified text.

+If you know that an input element is always empty, you might set the option `clearExistingTextBeforeTyping` to `false` in order to speed-up the input process.

 ---